janosh/matbench-discovery/site/src/routes/paper/+page.md

 Janosh Riebesell acknowledges support from the German Academic Scholarship Foundation ([Studienstiftung](https://wikipedia.org/wiki/Studienstiftung)) and gracious hosting as a visiting affiliate in the groups of Kristin Persson and Anubhav Jain.

-We would like to thank Jason Gibson, Ekin Dogus Cubuk, Tian Xie, Chi Chen and Ryota Tomioka for helpful discussions.
+We would like to thank Jason Blake Gibson, Shyue Ping Ong, Chi Chen, Ekin Dogus Cubuk, Bowen Deng, Tian Xie and Ryota Tomioka for helpful discussions.

 ## Author Contributions